satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 6. Compare models only after the target is fair.

 For this timer app, the compressed DSL was the actual breakthrough.
 Model size mattered after that, but before that the models were mostly being punished for an output format that made counting harder than it needed to be.

-## Summary

-The final result was a tiny seq2seq model that can translate natural-language timer requests into a compact timer DSL, with a deterministic parser expanding that into exact app timers.

-The model comparison was useful only when it changed decisions:

-- JSON output made small models look worse than they were.
-- Line-by-line DSL proved syntax was learnable but count control was weak.
-- Count-focused data helped the larger model but not the tiny one.
-- Compressed DSL made both models strong.
-- Tiny became the better browser candidate once it was `116/117` and five times smaller.
-- Targeted label-copy continuation took tiny to `139/139`.

-The interesting part is that the final model did not need to become generally smarter.
-The task needed a better language boundary.